Mining (oil and gas, coal, and metal ore mining in particular) is a sector that receives consistent environmental criticism.

 Coal mining also receives attention for having a significant impact on the environment and wildlife.

-What The Mining Industry Looks Like Worldwide, & By Different Countries
+Dependency On, Importance Of, & Composition Of The Mining Industry Worldwide, & In Different Countries

 According to the Australian Bureau of Statistics (ABS) June 2011 Labour Force Survey, the top three sectors for employment within the mining industry are: